React-Native-Camp/privateTeacher/README.md

 # User Stories:
 ### AS Anonymous

-* As a user I can see a home page containing Logo , signup button ,  information about App and some teachers and courses
+* As a user I can see a home page containing Logo , login button ,  information about App and some teachers and courses
 ---
 ### As Student
 * As a user I can Login by google or facebook account